ThisIsFayad/Discord-Snake-Game/README.md

  - Copy the generated URL and use it to invite the bot to your server.

 Once the bot is running, use the `/play` command in your Discord server to start a new game.

+> [!NOTE]
+> This bot has been tested with one game instance running at a time.
+Multiple instances might cause issues due to Discord limitations on the amount of edits made per second.